 All of this ancient history is to say: 1.
 WE INVENTED THIS SHIT!
 2. We’ll get you lots of great music, and there’s a good chance you’ll wind up with some highly sought-after rarities.
 And, 3.
 We’re seasoned pros at this and we’ll definitely probably get all your records delivered to the correct address right on time.

 For the eminently reasonable postpaid (meaning shipping is included in the price; tax is not) price of $130 for the U.S., $170 for Canada, $185 for Mexico, and $195 for the rest of the world, you will receive twelve (12) 7” singles, shipped directly from Sub Pop HQ in Seattle to you, starting in April of 2019.
 These singles will feature exclusive tracks by artists from all over the map, both literally and figuratively, but tied together by the common thread of being great at what they do and inspiring to us.
 We hope you’ll feel the same.
-This offer is valid for a limited time only, so don’t sleep on it [subscribe here].
+This offer is valid until11:59 pm PST, Sunday, March 3rd, 2019.

 Things to know:

-Subscribing is the only way to get the physical 7”s.
+Subscribing by March 3rd, 2019 is the only way to get the physical 7”s.
 They will not be available in stores.